Level/abstract-leveldown/README.md

 Advance the iterator and yield the entry at that key.
 If nexting failed, call the `callback` function with an `Error`.
 Otherwise, call `callback` with `null`, a `key` and a `value`.

+The default `_next()` invokes `callback` on a next tick.
+It must be overridden.

 #### `iterator._seek(target)`

 Seek the iterator to a given key or the closest key.
+This method is optional.

 #### `iterator._end(callback)`

 Free up underlying resources.
 This method is guaranteed to only be called once.
 If ending failed, call the `callback` function with an `Error`.
 Otherwise call `callback` without any arguments.

+The default `_end()` invokes `callback` on a next tick.
+Overriding is optional.

 ### `chainedBatch = AbstractChainedBatch(db)`